 When you’re striving for excellence in one area of your life another will most likely suffer because you will not be able to devote as much of YOU towards it.

 Unfortunately, health is usually one of the first areas to get neglected.
-To me this doesn’t make much sense.
-How are you suppose to take care of all those other things if you can’t get out of bed?
+To me, this doesn’t make much sense.
+How are you supposed to take care of all those other things if you can’t get out of bed?

 When you’re wearing so many hats it can feel like you don’t have any time for yourself.

 I’m sure most of you have been on an airplane before.
 What’s one thing that they emphasize in case of an emergency?

 To put your oxygen mask on before putting on anyone else’s.